kimdre/Personio-Documents-Downloader/README.md

 # Personio Documents Downloader

-Downloads the latest document from Personio of a specific user using the Personio Web UI.
+Downloads the latest documents from Personio of a specific user using the Personio Web UI.
 This script is for normal users, who don't have access to the Personio API.

 ## Options